An Empirical Study Of Autoregressive Pre-training From Videos | Awesome LLM Papers Add your paper to Awesome LLM Papers

 Jathushan Rajasegaran, Ilija Radosavovic, Rahul Ravishankar, Yossi Gandelsman, Christoph Feichtenhofer, Jitendra Malik .
 No Venue 2025

-[Paper] [Other] [Paper] Search on Google Scholar Search on Semantic Scholar
+[Other] [Paper] Search on Google Scholar Search on Semantic Scholar

-Datasets Has Code Model Architecture Training Techniques
+Compositional Generalization Datasets Has Code Interdisciplinary Approaches Model Architecture Multimodal Semantic Representation Training Techniques Visual Contextualization

 We empirically study autoregressive pre-training from videos.
 To perform our study, we construct a series of autoregressive video models, called Toto.
 We treat videos as sequences of visual tokens and train transformer models to autoregressively predict future tokens.
 Our models are pre-trained on a diverse dataset of videos and images comprising over 1 trillion visual tokens.
 We explore different architectural, training, and inference design choices.
 We evaluate the learned visual representations on a range of downstream tasks including image recognition, video classification, object tracking, and robotics.
 Our results demonstrate that, despite minimal inductive biases, autoregressive pre-training leads to competitive performance across all benchmarks.
 Finally, we find that scaling our video models results in similar scaling curves to those seen in language models, albeit with a different rate.
 More details at https://brjathu.github.io/toto/